 Artists have had few issues with it, and many did not have to do any calibration at all.
 They do well using a mounting arm.
 Some felt the stand wasn’t very useful.
 Several feel the XP’s colors are slightly better than on a Cintiq.

-One XP-Pen 22 Display review said this tablet monitor is the same as the Ugee 2150.
-I have since verified this and it is true.
+This tablet monitor is the same as the Ugee 2150.
 Ugee, another economical art tablet company, partnered on the XP-drivers.
 UC-Logic once worked with XP-Pen but no longer does.